Comparison of command shells: Completions

 Command name completion is the completion of the name of a command.
 In most shells, a command can be a program in the command path (usually $PATH), a builtin command, a function or alias.

 Path completion is the completion of the path to a file, relative or absolute.

 Wildcard completion is a generalization of path completion, where an expression matches any number of files, using any supported syntax for file matching.

 Variable completion is the completion of the name of a variable name (environment variable or shell variable).

 Bash, zsh, and fish have completion for all variable names.
 PowerShell has completions for environment variable names, shell variable names and — from within user-defined functions — parameter names.

 Command argument completion is the completion of a specific command's arguments.
 There are two types of arguments, named and positional: Named arguments, often called options, are identified by their name or letter preceding a value, whereas positional arguments consist only of the value.
 Some shells allow completion of argument names, but few support completing values.

 Bash, zsh and fish offer parameter name completion through a definition external to the command, distributed in a separate completion definition file.
 For command parameter name/value completions, these shells assume path/filename completion if no completion is defined for the command.
-Completion can be set up to suggest completions by calling a shell function.
+Completion can be set up to dynamically suggest completions by calling a shell function.
 The fish shell additionally supports parsing of man pages to extract parameter information that can be used to improve completions/suggestions.
 In PowerShell, all types of commands (cmdlets, functions, script files) inherently expose data about the names, types and valid value ranges/lists for each argument.
 This metadata is used by PowerShell to automatically support argument name and value completion for built-in commands/functions, user-defined commands/functions as well as for script files.
 Individual cmdlets can also define dynamic completion of argument values where the completion values are computed dynamically on the running system.